The Price of Convenience and Surrender: When Mutual Benefit and SaaS Goes Too Far

 The Fourth Industrial Revolution, also known as Industry 4.0, has brought about a multitude of technological advancements that are transforming the way we do business.
 One of the most significant and influential trends to emerge in recent times is the rise of “as-a-service” models.
 If you are talking to the vendor, they would be quick to claim that this model has revolutionized the way companies and consumers interact with products, services, and technology, on the contrary if you talk to the seasoned and apolitical IT professional you will be enlightened on what happens when surrendering too much control to actors who are profit driven, which results in poor performance, vendor lock-in, lack of transparency, and most important costs overruns.

 Traditionally, businesses and consumers have been required to purchase products outright, then bear the costs associated with maintenance, upgrades, and support with the added benefits of controlling your own destiny not beholden to other profit driven entities demands.
 This model was appropriate in an era where change was slow, and the cost of goods was high.
-However, in today’s fast-paced and ever-changing marketplace, it is argued that this model is no longer sustainable.
+However, in the current marketplace, it is argued that this model is no longer sustainable.
 The exaggerated demand for flexibility and agility has led to the emergence of as-a-service models, where businesses and consumers can subscribe to virtually anything for a monthly fee.

 The key advantage of this new model is being sold as providing businesses with greater flexibility while reducing the upfront investment.
 Rather than having to make a long-term commitment to a product, businesses can subscribe to a service on a month-by-month basis, giving them the ability to scale up or down as needed.
 This supposedly enables companies to stay ahead of the curve, without being burdened by costly infrastructure investments.